Project

 NanoLoom addresses these limitations, unlocking the potential of single-molecule techniques for drug development.
 By informing drug development strategies, NanoLoom aims to meet unmet medical needs and strengthen pandemic preparedness, ultimately promoting long-term societal well-being.

-Our innovative NanoLoom platform, based on DNA curtain technology and DNA-PAINT labeling, enables long-time observation of DNA-protein interactions across thousands of DNA molecules, providing an unprecedented in vitro setting for assessing efficacy and mechanisms of action for new or existing drugs.
+Our innovative NanoLoom platform, based on DNA curtain technology and DNA-PAINT labeling, enables long-term observation of DNA-protein interactions across thousands of DNA molecules, providing an unprecedented in vitro setting for assessing the efficacy and mechanisms of action of new or existing drugs.

 Project team